VatukkaVB/graduation-project/README.md

 These scripts do the following:

-1. Get games info from Steam (getGamesInfo)
+1. Get games info from Steam (getGamesInfo.ipynb)
-2. Get reviews from Steam (getReviews)
+2. Get reviews from Steam (getReviews.ipynb)
-3. Get IGDB ratings
+3. Get IGDB ratings (IGDB.ipynb)
 4. Build an NLP model for review categorization
 5. Provide words frequency analysis